microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/README.md

-# Digital Shipping Documentation Solution Accelerator
+# Digital Documentation for the Shipping Industry Solution Accelerator

 ## About this Repository